-A Bird Breeding Protection Plan would be produced as part of the SHPP for agreement with NatureScot and DGC to ensure that damage to and/or disturbance of nesting Important Ornithological Features (IOFs) and any disturbance to Schedule 1 breeding birds is avoided.
+A Bird Protection Plan (BPP) would be produced for agreement with NatureScot to ensure that damage to and/or disturbance of nesting Important Ornithological Features (IOFs) and any disturbance to Schedule 1 breeding birds is avoided.
+The BPP would provide Generic and specific measures to be followed.